Samson Tractor: Trucks and a car

 In addition to building tractors, Samson made trucks and attempted to produce an automobile as well.
 The Samson truck was built from 1920 to 1923 as a ¾ ton and a 1¼ ton model.
 It was powered by a Chevrolet 26 bhp engine that had been developed for the Chevrolet 490 passenger car.
 Success was limited, though.

 Development for the passenger car started at about the same time.
 The car was intended as being "the first and only farm-designed car", meaning that it would meet the farmer's requirements better than the competition, and was named the "Whole Family Car", as it seated up to nine passengers.
 The conventional steel ladder frame had a wheelbase of 118 in.
 The rear bench seat and jump seats of this touring car were quickly removable, thus providing ample payload.
 Power was delivered by the Chevrolet FB four-cylinder engine, rated at 37 bhp.
 General Motors announced this new automobile in 1919 and planned to build 2,250 units in its first season and 5,000 for 1920.
-However, only one prototype was built, making the Samson the only car ever that GM announced but never produced.
+However, pnly one prototype was built, making the Samson the only car ever that GM announced but never produced.

 In 1923, General Motors closed the unprofitable Samson division, transferring the Janesville assembly plant to Chevrolet division.
 Chevrolet and GMC trucks and SUVs continued to be built at that plant until December 2008, when GM closed the 89-year-old plant as part of its restructuring.